AustinKeesey/UnityLoot2/WrittenResponse.md

 The result of calling with a string that is null is an exception being thrown.

-**TODO: Complete this section**

 Result of the second call:
-The result of calling with a number that is at least 1 is to display that many combinations of loot.
+The result of calling with a Witherhoard Object is that a Witherhoard object gets shown.

-**TODO: Complete this section**